PRAISE-group/guidelines-technical/README.md

 This is a general guideline, you may use a different structure but why?

 - `paper.tex`.
 You main paper tex file for the paper.
 - `xxxx.sty` or `xxxx.cls` file that describes the style of the paper.
+Each conference/journal has a specific type
+- `xxxx.bst` or `xxxx.bs` file for the bibtex-styling.
+Each conference/journal has a specific type.
 - `refs.bib` for all citations.
 - `sections` folder for all the parts of the paper.
 Add them to the main paper with `\input{}`.
 A paper usually has these sections.
     -   `introduction.tex` -- Why is this paper interesting?
 What problem does it solve?
 Why solving this problem is interesting?